Qyn-CTF/CTF-writeups/2020/CSAW Quals/blox2/README.md

 p.send(" " * 10)
 p.interactive()
 ```
+This code is not really optimized and it takes like a minute for it to get the flag.

-*Note that I patched a version of the binary, since it was rather slow with the complete output and it always timedout in the remote server*
+*Note that I patched a version of the binary, since it was rather slow with the complete output and it always timed out in the remote server*
-Now it only outputs ` IJLOSZT` when it gets a flag.
-(Every gameloop, when it finally finishes its routine)
+*bloxModifed* is a modified version, without any output and when `hw_log` gets called, it will output ` IJLOSZT`.
+*bloxModified2* is the same, but in `hw_log` it compares the supplied code to `0x41414141` and only if they match it prints ` IJLOSZT`